Pierca7/coupon-book-service-design/README.md

         ROLLBACK_TRANSACTION()
         return error("No available coupon found.
 Try again.")

+    couponBook =
+        SELECT * FROM CouponBooks
+        WHERE Id = coupon.CouponBookId

+    numberOfCouponsAssignedToUser =
+        SELECT COUNT(*) FROM Coupons
+        WHERE AssignedTo = userId
+        AND CouponBookId = coupon.CouponBookId

+    IF numberOfCouponsAssignedToUser >= couponBook.MaxPerUser:
+        ROLLBACK_TRANSACTION()
+        return error("Maximum assignments for this user have been reached.")

     rowsUpdated =
         UPDATE Coupons
-        SET AssignedTo = userId, UpdatedAt = GETDATE() WHERE InternalId = coupon.InternalId AND AssignedTo IS NULL;
+        SET AssignedTo = userId, UpdatedAt = GETDATE() WHERE Code = coupon.Code AND AssignedTo IS NULL;

     if rowsUpdated == 0:
         ROLLBACK_TRANSACTION()